below/HelloSilicon/README.md

 ### Listing 3-7

-While it is of course possible to call our method from an App, I chose to simply create a Command Line Tool, which is now using the same `HelloWorld.s` file.
+As [Chapter 10] focusses on building an app that will run on iOS I have chosen to simply create a Command Line Tool, which is now using the same `HelloWorld.s` file.
 Thankfully @saagarjha [suggested](https://github.com/below/HelloSilicon/issues/5) how it would be possible to build the sample with Xcode _without_ `libc`, and I might come back to try that later.
-Until then, I have removed the _AsMain_ target.

 ## Chapter 4